Rules & Guidelines

 • Lifeguards and pool rules must be adhered to during water activities.

 • No destruction of property.
-Parent will be monetarily responsible for repairs.
+Parents will be monetarily responsible for repairs.

-• Camp library books should stay in the library.
+• Camp library books must stay in the library.

 • Respect the personal space of others.